mr-saoirse/funkyprompt/README.md

      ))
 ```

 This example illustrates that Agents are always described as Pydantic objects including holding callable functions.
 Not shown here, the configuration can add references to external functions i.e. OpenAPI endpoints.
-A lot of emphasis is put on treating the Markdown representation as the primary representation of the agent.
-This allows for portability because markdown agents can be described in a database or web server and when run on clients it is still possible to run functions etc.
+Although this shows the Pydantic object, a lot of emphasis is put on treating the Markdown representation as the primary representation of the agent.
+This allows for portability because markdown agents can be described in a database or web server and when run on clients it is still possible to run functions etc. You can get the Markdown representation with `TestObject.get_model_description()`

 ## Installation